Free shore access

 Cala Bassa is a pretty golden sand beach surrounded by old juniper trees, located on the west coast of Ibiza.
 The famous Cala Bassa Beach Club gives a lively atmosphere to the beach, with its luxury restaurants, lounge chairs, shops and massage tables.
 Snorkelers can explore the cove’s underwater world, including the small rocky pools and underwater caves found at the southern edge of the beach.

 Cala Bassa is a beach located on Ibiza’s west side.
 From Sant Antoni de Portmany, allow 15 minutes by car to reach the well-signposted beach.
-A large parking (5 euros per day) is available near the beach.
+A large parking area (5 euros per day) is available near the beach.
 It is also possible to get to Cala Bassa by boat or bus from Sant Antoni (more info in town).

 We recommend that you enter the water at the southern end of the beach, near the rocks.